 FairFerry

-1. Scope and Market Focus
+1. Provider Identification and Market Focus

-These Terms and Conditions govern the contractual relationship between FairFerry and users who submit claims through the FairFerry website or by any other means, provided that the user is a consumer within the meaning of Royal Legislative Decree 1/2007 on Consumer Protection (TRLGDCU).
-A consumer is understood to be any natural person acting for purposes outside their commercial, business, trade or professional activity, as well as legal persons and entities without legal personality acting on a non-profit basis in a sphere unrelated to commercial or business activity.
+These Terms apply to users who submit claims through the FairFerry website or by any other means, provided the user is a consumer within the meaning of Royal Legislative Decree 1/2007 on Consumer Protection (TRLGDCU).
+A consumer is any natural person acting for purposes outside their commercial, business, trade or professional activity, as well as legal persons and entities without legal personality acting on a non-profit basis in a sphere unrelated to commercial or business activity.

-FairFerry's services are currently limited to ferry routes departing from or arriving in Spain, including mainland Spain, the Balearic Islands and the Canary Islands.
+FairFerry supports consumers in enforcing claims arising under Regulation (EU) No 1177/2010 concerning the rights of passengers when travelling by sea and inland waterway.
+FairFerry’s services are currently limited to ferry routes departing from or arriving in Spain, including mainland Spain, the Balearic Islands and the Canary Islands.
 Claims relating to ferry routes outside this geographic scope are not covered unless expressly agreed in writing.
-FairFerry does not offer services for ferry routes exclusively operated outside Spain at this time.

 2. Request, Review, and Contract Formation